-After a higher-level SCI, individuals may experience various degrees of paralysis in the arms, trunk, and legs.
+After a spinal cord injury, individuals may experience various degrees of paralysis in the arms, trunk, and legs.
 This can significantly impact one’s independence and make everyday tasks more challenging.
 By developing bed mobility skills, individuals can greatly improve their overall quality of life.

 Helpful Bed Mobility Exercises for Spinal Cord Injury Patients

-Make sure to practice these bed mobility exercises on a bed (not the floor) so that you can get accustomed to how a springy surface affects your balance.
+Make sure to practice these bed mobility exercises on a bed (not the floor) so that you can get accustomed to how the mattress may affect your movement and momentum.

-Additionally, make sure that there aren’t any hard items (like phones or remotes) on the bed and that the sheets are not bunched up.
-After a spinal cord injury, people may be unable to feel if they are on lying on an item, and prolonged pressure can cut off blood flow, increasing the risk of developing pressure sores.
+Additionally, make sure that there aren’t any hard objects (like phones or remotes) on the bed and that the sheets are not bunched up.
+After a spinal cord injury, individuals may be unable to feel if they are on lying on an object.
+Consequently, prolonged pressure on the skin can cut off blood flow and increase the risk of developing pressure sores.

-Without further ado, let’s get into the bed mobility exercises for spinal cord injury patients.
+Without further ado, let’s get into the bed mobility exercises for individuals with spinal cord injury.
 They may be challenging at first, but the more you practice, the better you’ll get at shifting your weight, lifting your upper body, and sitting upright.

 1. Body Twists